Must-Knows About Colorado Business Broker Agreements

 When do you owe your broker a commission?

-Examples of when seller may be forced to pay broker under typical finder agreements include:
+Examples of when a seller may be forced to pay a broker under typical finder agreements include:

-• When a seller changes their mind on continuing with the sale
+• When a seller changes their mind about continuing with the sale

 • Even if the broker did not provide any assistance in locating the buyer